Jamie956/Jamie956.github.io/post/angular.md

-### DI
+### Dependency injection

-- Dependency injection (DI) is a pattern for obtaining objects that uses a registry to maintain a list of available objects and a service that allows you to request the object you need.
+- DI is a pattern for obtaining objects that uses a registry to maintain a list of available objects and a service that allows you to request the object you need.
 Rather than having to pass around objects, you can ask for what you need when you need it.
 - Injector: This is the service that Angular provides for requesting and registering dependencies
 - Providers are responsible for creating the instanceof the object requested.
 - Dependency injection is fundamental for Angular to track all the objects in the application and make them available when they’re requested.